onflow/cadence/docs/language.md

 Contracts can be created, updated, and deleted using the `setCode` function of [accounts](#accounts).
-Contract creation also possible when creating accounts, i.e. when using the `Account` constructor.
+Contract creation is also possible when creating accounts, i.e. when using the `Account` constructor.
 This functionality is covered in the [next section](#deploying-and-updating-contracts)